Top Rated Dallas Motorcycle Accident Lawyers

 Absolutely.
 Some insurance adjusters and some jurors may have a natural tendency to associate all bikers with those they have seen flying down the highway.
 It is important, therefore, to make sure evidence is developed demonstrating you were following the rules of the road and operating your motorcycle in a safe and reasonable manner.

-Does it matter if you were wearing a helmet in a Dallas motorcycle accident injury claim?
+Does it matter if you were wearing a helmet or not?

 Yes.
 Insurance adjusters could argue and/or a jury could determine you were comparatively negligent for not wearing a helmet.
 The insurance company will undoubtedly suggest your injuries were made worse because you didn’t follow the law and wear a helmet.